Best Kettlebells for Home Fitness – Top 5 Review for January, 2023

 Athletes in Russia have been using them for decades, but they’ve recently become all the rage in Western training regimens.
 The uninitiated might think that a kettlebell is simply a cannonball (or an oversized bowling ball) with a handle.

-Groom+Style have taken a look at the suddenly-huge assortment of kettlebells available on the market and selected what we think are the top 5 best kettlebells – both adjustable and non-adjustable versions.
+Groom+Style have taken a look at the suddenly-huge assortment of kettlebells available on the market and selected what we think are the top 5 best kettlebells – both adjustable and non-adjustable versions for resistance training.

 1. Rocketlok 24-36 Adjustable Kettlebell